SignPath/website/docs/documentation/users.md

 ## CI users {#ci}

 CI user accounts are used to integrate SignPath into your build automation.
-They use API tokens instead of usernames and passwords.
+They can only authenticate with an API token.
 We recommend that you store these API tokens in your CI system's build settings as secret values.

 ## Support users {#support}